Wednesday, December 7, 2022

 Short Story: The Child Soldier

 The boy soldier took out the bible someone had given him before the battle and read.
 Who is this Jesus whom the bible talked of?
 He healed the sick, raised the dead, was meek yet unafraid of the soldiers.
-In fact, at his voice, they fell back.
+In fact, at His voice, they fell back.

 Yet, this same man did not resist them.
-He could, but he chose not to.
+He could, but He chose not to.
 Instead, this Man chose to die that others might live.

 Jesus, my hands are stained with blood.
 Will you forgive me, please?

-The boy slept well, gripping his bible more than he gripped his rifle.
+Kwame slept well, gripping his bible more than he gripped his rifle.